PointSlice: Accurate and Efficient Slice-Based Representation for 3D Object Detection from Point Clouds: Discussion and Conclusion

 In summary, to overcome the challenges of low inference efficiency in voxel-based models and reduced detection accuracy in pillar-based models, we developed a horizontal slicing approach for 3D point cloud data.
-This method effectively reduces the computational burden of voxel-based models.
+This method effectively mitigates the computational burden associated with voxel-based models.
 Additionally, we introduced the Slice Interaction Network (SIN) to facilitate feature interaction across slices, resulting in the PointSlice model.
-Evaluation on the Waymo, nuScenes, and Argoverse 2 datasets demonstrates that PointSlice achieves both high efficiency and high accuracy, validating the effectiveness of our approach.
+Extensive evaluations on the Waymo, nuScenes, and Argoverse 2 datasets demonstrate that PointSlice achieves a superior trade-off between efficiency and accuracy, validating the effectiveness of our proposed approach.

+\textbf{Broader Impacts and Community Benefits.} Beyond the immediate performance improvements, our proposed slice-based paradigm offers a fresh perspective for the 3D perception community.
+By seamlessly bridging the gap between 3D voxel operations and 2D planar processing, PointSlice provides a highly efficient and easily deployable framework.
+Researchers and engineers in autonomous driving and mobile robotics can directly benefit from this architecture by adapting our 2D slice encoding to other resource-constrained 3D vision tasks, such as LiDAR-based multi-object tracking, multimodal sensor fusion, or real-time embodied AI applications.

+\textbf{Limitations and Future Directions.} Despite the promising efficiency of PointSlice, we acknowledge certain limitations.
+First, the fixed-height slicing strategy introduces quantization errors along the vertical axis, which may discard fine-grained geometric details essential for recognizing small objects like pedestrians.
+Second, while the 2D backbone ensures high inference speed, its feature representation capacity is inherently constrained compared to computationally intensive fully 3D voxel-based counterparts.
+Furthermore, although PointSlice achieves faster inference than voxel-based detectors, a performance gap in inference speed still exists compared to the most efficient pillar-based architectures.

+Based on these observations, future research can explore several potential avenues for improvement.
+To address the quantization issue, developing adaptive or multi-scale slicing mechanisms could help preserve vertical details more effectively.
+Regarding scalability, investigating deeper backbones and advanced attention-based mechanisms within the Slice Interaction Network offers a promising path to further close the accuracy gap with state-of-the-art methods.
+Finally, designing more concise and efficient point cloud encoding strategies remains a key direction to further enhance inference efficiency.